 Calculated elements are commonly used with hidden elements so as to hide the physical layer elements so that they do not become part of the infoset.

 When a DFDL Schema is used to both parse and unparse data, then a calculated element on parsing will normally have one or more calculated elements on unparsing.

-These properties apply to elements of simple type, and to simple types.
+These properties apply to elements of simple type.